Hyaluronic Acid vs Collagen: Anti Aging Ingredient Showdown

 Collagen is a protein that occurs naturally in the human body.
 It's a vital component of the skin's connective tissues, and it helps keep the skin firm and elastic.

 Collagen is not a vegan ingredient, so it's not a good choice if you're looking for plant-based skincare products.
-In general, people usually choose to consume collagen as a supplement to provide the essential precursors for the body to manufacture more.
-However, there is ongoing work and innovation to develop plant-based biosynthetic collagen sources for people who do not want to consume animal tissues.
+In general, people usually choose to consume collagen as dietary supplements to provide the essential precursors for the body to manufacture more.
+It's been associated with effects like improved joint pain and helping wounds heal, but the jury is out on the science supporting that.
+There is ongoing work and innovation to develop plant-based biosynthetic collagen sources for people who do not want to consume animal tissues.

 Many skincare products that aim to reduce age-related skin changes are targeted at improving collagen production.
-For example, vitamin C, retinoids, and bakuchiol are all marketed as ingredients that will stimulate collagen production and quality as a significant effect.
-More invasive options, like micro-needling can be very effective.
+For example, Vitamin C, peptides, retinoids, and bakuchiol are all marketed as ingredients that will stimulate collagen production and quality as a significant effect.
+More invasive options, like micro-needling (also called collagen induction therapy) can be very effective.

 Hyaluronic Acid vs Collagen: Is There a Winner?